-With their status now as the official headwear for … Continue reading
+With their status now as the official headwear for this élite group of 22 … Continue reading

 A race with 32 years of history hardly seems new, but 2014’s City of Lakes—the 33rd edition—qualifies fresh-as-a-daisy with its new half-marathon (USATF certified) distance and new name.
 Notably, the race is honored as the Minnesota Half Marathon Championships. … Continue reading

 In a stunning development, a planned prairie-grasses restoration fire at Minnesota’s Murphy-Hanrehan State Park faces blame for the napalm-type extermination of more than one million ticks.
 Acres and acres of grasslands, torched to a blackened crisp, are now rejuvenating to … Continue reading

 Commemorating the “greatest feat of survival in the history of Polar Exploration,” (1) the Arrowhead 135 Ernest Shackleton Endurance Award honors a very special finisher: the competitor who endures the most time making way on the course.